-It’s leg day, and you’re torn between whether to deploy the popular squat or the trusty leg press to give your quads a burn inducing workout.
+It’s leg day, and you’re torn between whether to deploy the popular squat or the trusty leg press to give your leg muscles a burn inducing workout.

-You’ve been told the squat is the go-to for legs, bums and tums but looking at the machine, the leg press would seem to isolate the muscles you want to work far better than an all-rounder could.
+You’ve been told the squat is the go-to for legs, bums and tums but looking at the machine, the leg press would seem to isolate the muscles you want to work far better for building strength than an all-rounder could.

-So, should you do both?
+So, should I do squats and leg press on the same day?
 A few reps of one and then the other?
 The answer is that it depends entirely on what you’re looking to get out of the workout.
 Let’s take a look at both and answer some common FAQs so you can see where each exercise fits in a workout programme.

-The simple answer is: No. The similarities that leg presses and squats share are that both exercises primarily work your quadriceps, your hamstrings and your glutes.
+The simple answer is: No. The similarities that both the leg press and squats share are that both exercises primarily work the same muscles: your quadriceps, your hamstrings and your glutes.

 As we assessed before, the squat goes a little further than the leg press because it also targets your abs and hips, whereas the leg press by nature does not do this as it only involves movement of the legs.